 The authors also cover multiple use cases for HOCl in the article.
 These include, and are not limited to, the following.

 - Hand Sanitizer

 - HOCl specifically used for hand sanitizers is effective at 100- to 200-ppm strengths.
 HOCl is one of the most natural and effective known biocides known to man.
 It eradicates all bacteria, mycobacteria, spores, fungi, viruses – even the tough Clostridium difficile – within 15 seconds.
 It disinfects 200 to 300 times better than bleach and is 100% safe.
-It's extremely effective in destroying all microbes within 60 seconds.
-It's therefore used extensive by medical professionals where they have to sanitise their hands multiple time an hour!
+It's incredibly effective in destroying all microbes within 60 seconds.
+It's therefore used extensively by medical professionals where they have to sanitise their hands multiple time an hour!
 It's the only thing that doesn't damage the skin.

 - Surface Disinfection

 - After cleaning, the rooms in the HOCl cleaning and disinfection study arm had significantly lower bacterial counts than the rooms that underwent standard cleaning and disinfection.